Unidata/netcdf-c/docs/install.md

 It is possible to build the netCDF C libraries and utilities so that only the netCDF classic and 64-bit offset formats are supported, or the remote data access client is not built.
-(See \ref netCDF_format for more information about the netCDF format variants.
+(See \ref netcdf_format for more information about the netCDF format variants.
 See the <a href="http://www.opendap.org/documentation">DAP documentation and support site</a> for more information about remote client access to